-The Affirmative Action Officer is accountable to the Vice President for Finance and Operations for program impacts and for ongoing program activities and direction.
+The Affirmative Action Officer is accountable to the College President for program impacts and for ongoing program activities and direction.
 The Affirmative Action Officer oversees the administration of ADA Title II, manages diversity and inclusion initiatives, and other equal opportunity related matters.
 In addition, the AAO ensures that aggregate data and trends of complaints of illegal discrimination in hiring are provided and shared with the Human Resources Director on a quarterly basis.